 Spotted Bass Fishing on Lake Chickamauga

-Due to the influx of Largemouth Bass, Spotted Bass numbers have declined over the past 10 years.
-However, anglers targeting spotted bass tend to have much more success on the upper reaches and tributaries of the Hiwassee River.
-Spotted bass spawn when water temperatures are in the 63-68-degree range and prefer gravel substrate.
+With the influx of Largemouth Bass, Spotted Bass numbers have declined over the past decade.
+However, anglers targeting Spotted Bass often find success in the upper reaches and tributaries of the Hiwassee River.
+Spotted Bass spawn in water temperatures between 63-68 degrees and prefer gravel substrates.

-Spotted bass can be caught on a variety of different live bait and artificial lure options.
-Historically, spotted bass could be caught from early spring through late winter while drifting shiners or shad below Watts Bar Dam.
-Crankbaits, jerkbaits, and finesse soft plastics that mimic spotted bass forage, such as gizzard and threadfin shad, will also produce in this area.
-Rocky banks and bars, and shallow islands are other great areas to fish.
-Many of the same tactics and areas that work for smallmouth bass will be equally effective for spotted bass.
+Spotted Bass can be caught using a variety of live bait and artificial lures.
+Traditionally, drifting shiners or shad below Watts Bar Dam from early spring through late winter has been effective.
+Crankbaits, jerkbaits, and finesse soft plastics that mimic their forage, such as gizzard and threadfin shad, are also productive.
+Rocky banks, bars, and shallow islands are prime fishing spots.
+Many techniques used for Smallmouth Bass are equally effective for Spotted Bass.

 Book a Fishing Trip on Lake Chickamauga | Fishing Report for Lake Chickamauga